espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

 2. Replace the path on the second line (starting with `PATENTS = ...`) with the full path and filename for the first file you want to split.
 I.e. the file you downloaded in previous steps.
 3. Run the code in your Python editor
    * The program will search for the string `'timestamp, x, y, z'` in the original file and for each time (= sample) it finds, create a new file.
+   * If you don't use Python, you'd need to split the file for each sample using some other method, manual or automatic.
+Remember that the samples aren't all of the same size so the amount of rows will vary.
    * You should now have several .CSV-files in the folder you chose.
 The files will be named like `left.1.csv (StorageFile)-15.csv` where `-15` at the end is a running number.
 4. Repeat steps 2-3 above for each file you downloaded from your watch.